hshmatsahak/ECE557/README.md

 # ECE557
-ECE557 Labs \
+ECE557 Labs <br/><br/>
-Lab 1 completion mark.
-Labs 2, 3, 4 all files are here.
+Lab 1 was just a completion mark.<br/>
+All files for labs 2, 3 and 4 are included here.